tmurvv/timesheet/deployInstructions.md

 ### Last Deployment To:
 # TESTING

+#### Prepare code
+- change where new image url in harpAdScraper (search on 'findaharp) depends on environment you are deploying to
+- check that all stores uncommented in constants/sellers.js
+- make sure download images is enabled
+- search for console.logs

+#### Run tests
 - Search for "BREAKING"
 - make sure testing set to all tests
 - run tests

-Heroku deploy
-- config.env port to 3000
-- change where new image url in harpAdScraper (search on 'findaharp) depends on environment you are deploying to
-- check that all stores uncommented in constants/sellers.js
-- make sure download images is enabled
+#### Commit and push
 - don't forget to commit and push

-### Choose environment to deploy to:
+#### Choose environment to deploy to:
-- git push development master (rename testing)
+- git push testing master
 - git push staging master
 - git push heroku master (for production)

-### to switch default from development to staging: git config heroku.remote staging
+- to switch default, git config heroku.remote staging
-## STEPS TO DEPLOY and REVERT TO DEV

-- search for console.logs
+#### For Heroku
+- config.env port to 3000
 - remove values from login
 - remove values from signup
 - check NOT YET IMPLEMENTED's